 Robin Ramdeen has flown with Fly Montserrat “hundreds of times” since arriving on the island in 2015.
-She feels at home on the twin-engine, 10-seater plane and often takes a nap during the short commute between Antigua and Montserrat.
+She feels at home on the twin-engine, eight-seater plane and often takes a nap during the short commute between Antigua and Montserrat.

 On Monday afternoon Ramdeen boarded Fly Montserrat Flight 807 at V.C.
 Bird International Airport along with five other passengers and the pilot.
 After buckling up she settled in for her customary snooze.
 The airplane took off without incident and amidst good weather.
 “We actually took off a little early because all the passengers checked in early,” she says.